Susan had been extremely lucky as a 14-year-old to tour Europe for six weeks

 our new Greek family.

-In Matala, Crete, we lived in famous caves
+In Matala, Crete, we lived in Roman caves

 One of our greatest adventures was thanks to a tip from travelers - to visit Matala,